 A Minimum Moral/Political Message?Information philosophy has established that every human being is uniquely capable of creating new information.
 This includes the abstract ideas that are the Sum of human knowledge.
 It also includes the creation of concrete information structures which add to the stock of material wealth, although material objects are subject to the laws of economic scarcity.
 From this, we can formulate our basic insight into human freedom and creativity,

 Our Thoughts Are Free, Our Actions Are Willed, Self-Determined,Everything we know and much of the material value that we enjoy today is the product of past and present creative human beings.
 It is therefore of vital interest, a core value, for human society to protect that free creative power for everyone.
 Deriving ought from is, we can say that human beings should have the right to exercise their ergodic freedom to create new ideas to the maximum of their individual potential.
 This right requires a minimum standard of well-being and education, and a minimum of constraints on self-expression so society can hear those new ideas.
 The right to exercise this creative freedom comes with a responsibility, an obligation to protect that freedom and opportunity for others, and to see that the fruits of that creativity are distributed as fairly as possible to all humanity, while preserving adequate property rights for the creator.
 This is a kind of freedom that some philosophers have only dreamt of.
 Sadly, many more have denied this creative freedom as logically or physically impossible.
 We are finite beings, they say, compared to the infinite powers that they mistakenly imagine are in charge.
-Ironically, it is their limited minds that have created the idea of such infinite powers.
+Ironically, it is their limited finite minds that have created the idea of such infinite powers.
 The fact is that human beings are the universe's highest form of pure information creator, a natural outgrowth of the universe's cosmic creative process.
 Humans are inferior to the cosmic process in its power over useful matter and energy.
-That is the providential gift of incoming the negative entropy or Ergo.
+That is the providential gift of incoming negative entropy or Ergo.
 But humans are superior to it as the creators of ideas.
 Our ideas are immaterial and potentially immortal if added to the Sum of human knowledge.
 Those additions ensure that the lives of our descendants can always be richer and fuller than those of our ancestors, both materially and spiritually.
-As Einstein knew, it is our ideas that let us comprehend the almost incomprehensible power of the universe.
+As Einstein knew, it is our "free creation of ideas" that let us comprehend the almost incomprehensible power of the universe.

 An Information-based Social Contract?With reference to past declarations of human rights, the discovery of a universal and objective standard of value by information philosophy suggests the following elements of a universal social contract, to be accepted by individuals reaching the age of consent, in order to have full participation in the society.
 As a person coming of age in human society, I freely consent to the following limits on my natural free agency, in order to preserve a more perfect society.